Ruhr–Sieg railway: Development projects

 It is proposed in the Federal Transport Infrastructure Plan to rebuild the Ruhr–Sieg and Dill lines as a line upgraded for high-speed (Ausbaustrecke, ABS) by 2015.
 In recent years, there has been a start to the improvement of the track, such as reconstruction of level crossings and long sections of line, the rationalisation of electronic interlocking equipment and related measures, such as the renewal of turnouts, track, overhead electrification and signals.
 The enlargement of tunnels, which has been planned for years is now being implemented, allowing the rerouting of some containerised freight from the Rhine lines (East Rhine and the West Rhine lines) to the Ruhr-Sieg line.

 Moreover, the Ruhr–Sieg line is listed as a "second priority" in the Federal Transport Infrastructure Plan, depending on the growth of demand for freight transport, for such improvements as improving the steep grade on the Altenhundem–Welschen Ennest section.

 In the last few years, almost all stations from Altena to Siegen-Weidenau have been modernised under a program of the state of North Rhine-Westphalia, including improvements of access for the disabled.
-The few stations that have not modernised (including Finnentrop) are intended to be modernised in the coming months and years.
 Finnentrop station building was demolished for this reason in December 2007.
-The new station will have same-platform access between trains and buses.
+The new station has same-platform access between trains and buses and it also has access for the disabled.
+This work was finished in 2017.

 Services

-The Ruhr-Sieg line is served every hour by:
+The Ruhr-Sieg line is served by: